10% off £20 OR 15% off £30

 You’re probably wondering what exactly is causing this build-up of gunk to hang around in your airways?

-In this post, we uncover the important purpose of this gooey substance.
-And if clearing your throat continuously just isn’t cutting it, you may be interested in our handy tips on how to get rid of phlegm, including foods that can help.
+In this post, we uncover the important purpose of this gooey substance and if clearing your throat continuously just isn’t cutting it, you may be interested in our handy tips on how to get rid of phlegm, including foods that can help.

 In short, this icky substance helps to keep your lungs clear of the germs that enter your airways.1